matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Other metadata:

 - The MSC number is taken from the GitHub Pull Request ID.
 This is carried for the lifetime of the proposal.
-These IDs do not necessary represent a chronological order.
+These IDs do not necessarily represent a chronological order.
 - The GitHub PR title will act as the MSC's title.
 - Please link to the spec PR (if any) by adding a "PRs: #1234" line in the